Deep Learning for Detecting Robotic Grasps: Experiments

-\header{Baselines.} We compare our recognition results in the Cornell grasping dataset with the features from \cite{JiangICRA2011}, as well as the combination of these features and Fast Point Feature Histogram (FPFH) features \cite{FPFH}.
-We used a linear SVM for classification, which gave the best results among all kernels.
+We compare our recognition results in the Cornell grasping dataset with the features from \cite{JiangICRA2011}, as well as the combination of these features and Fast Point Feature Histogram (FPFH) features \cite{FPFH}.
+We used a linear SVM for classification, which gave the best results among all other kernels.
+We also report chance performance, obtained by randomly selecting a label in the recognition case, and randomly assigning scores to rectangles in the detection case.

 We also compare our algorithm to other deep learning approaches.
 We compare to a network trained only with standard L1 regularization, and a network trained in a manner similar to \cite{multimodal}, where three separate sets of first layer features are learned for the depth channel, the combination of the Y, U, and V channels, and the combination of the X, Y, and Z surface normal components.